gj8767/project2/Readme.md

 this is create new project on local host

-change name of your repo in github
+change name of your repo in github. change second comment